Streamlinelv/cartbounty/readme.txt

 3. How the Exit Intent popup looks like once the user tries to leave the shop

 == Changelog ==

+= 3.2 =
+* Fixed issue with saving City data for logged in users

 = 3.1 =
 * Added support for Checkout form checkboxes